rbkmoney/helmsdeep/README.md

 Open https://localhost:5601 in your browser.
 Your browser will show a warning because the self-signed certificate configured by default is not verified by a known certificate authority and not trusted by your browser.
 You can temporarily acknowledge the warning for the purposes of this quick start but it is highly recommended that you configure valid certificates for any production deployments.

-Login as the elastic user.
+Login as the username = elastic.
 The password can be obtained with the following command:

 ```
 kubectl get secret rbk-es-elastic-user -o=jsonpath='{.data.elastic}' | base64 --decode; echo